 Using Windows Server Backup to Back Up and Restore Exchange Data

-Microsoft Exchange Server 2013 includes a built-in plug-in for Windows Server Backup that enables you to create Volume Shadow Copy Service (VSS)-based backups of Exchange data.
+Microsoft Exchange Server 2010 includes a plug-in for Windows Server Backup that enables you to create Volume Shadow Copy Service (VSS)-based backups of Exchange data.
 You can use Windows Server Backup to back up and restore your Exchange databases.
 A thorough understanding of what needs to be backed up, where to store backups, and how to restore backups is key to being an effective Exchange administrator.
-For more information about what needs to be backed up in Exchange 2013, see Backup, Restore, and Disaster Recovery.
+For more information about what needs to be backed up in Exchange 2010, see Understanding Backup, Restore and Disaster Recovery.

-The new plug-in is delivered in the form of an executable called WSBExchange.exe, which is configured to run as a service named Microsoft Exchange Server Extension for Windows Server Backup.
-(The short name for this service is WSBExchange.)
-The plug-in is automatically installed on all Exchange 2013 Mailbox servers and configured by default for manual startup.
+The new plug-in is delivered in the form of an executable called WSBExchange.exe, which is configured to run as a service named Microsoft Exchange Server Extension for Windows Server Backup (the short name for this service is WSBExchange).
+The plug-in is automatically installed on all Exchange 2010 Mailbox servers and configured by default for manual startup.
 The plug-in enables Windows Server Backup to create Exchange-aware VSS backups.

-For detailed steps about how to back up an Exchange server using Windows Server Backup, see Use Windows Server Backup to Back Up Exchange.
+For detailed steps about how to back up an Exchange server using Windows Server Backup, see Use Windows Server Backup to Perform a Backup of Exchange.

 For detailed steps about how to restore data from a backup taken with Windows Server Backup, see Use Windows Server Backup to Restore a Backup of Exchange.